ponsduke/ponsduke.github.io/_posts/2025-08-10-Happy-hour.md

 top: 1
 sidebar: []
 ---
 PONs happy hour was a huge success!
-Thanks for coming out to enjoy the afternoon with drinks and hotdogs!
+Thanks for coming out to enjoy the afternoon with drinks, hotdogs, real dogs, and babies!

 <style>
   /* You can move this to your site CSS later */